 Alongside the sandy beaches, you also have a vast and mountainous interior that is littered with hiking trails of various difficulties that you can trek along at your leisure.
 The most exciting part of these trails is that you are very likely to see one of the many nuraghi that take up the land, and these are Bronze Age stone ruins that are shaped like beehives.

 Secluded caves, a rich and exciting history, and unparalleled dining make this location an absolute must.
 A great place to spend a holiday in Italy and one of the best islands to visit in Europe.
+It really is one of the best places to visit in Italy.

 This ancient port city can be found on the east coast of Sicily, and it sits at the foot of Mount Etna.
 In fact, some of the best trails that lead up the volcano come from this city; if you are planning on hiking up there, this might be your first stop.